Defensive Fighting Systems

 Jason began his self-defense training in 2008 under the expert guidance of the Connecticut Krav Maga instructors.
-Four years later he earned his instructor certifications in Israeli Special Forces Krav Maga (CT 707) as well as Krav Maga Worldwide.
-Jason developed and teaches the self-defense program at Quinnipiac University where he also serves as faculty in the Health Science Department.
-He earned a clinical doctorate degree in physical therapy from Simmon's College in 2004 and PhD from Nova Southeastern University in 2016.
+Four years later he earned his Krav Maga instructor certifications from Israeli Special Forces Krav Maga (CT 707) as well as Krav Maga Worldwide.
+Jason developed and teaches the self-defense program at Quinnipiac University where he also serves as faculty in the Biomedical Science Department.
+He earned a clinical doctorate degree in physical therapy from Simmon's College in 2004 and a PhD from Nova Southeastern University in 2016.
 He has been practicing orthopedic rehabilitation for the past 18 years.

 We understand that learning styles differ from person to person.
-If individual attention is preferable, in home or in studio private lessons are available.
-You provide the setting and we will provide the equipment and expertise.
-In studio private instruction are often arranged if your home is not conducive to learning self defense.
+If individual or small group instruction is preferable, in home or in studio private lessons are available.
+You provide the willingness to learn and we will provide the equipment and expertise.
+Cost for private individual (1-2 people) is $300 for 5 sessions (50 minutes each) or private group (up to 8 people) is $375 for 5 sessions.

 Please speak to one of our instructors about your particular needs in person or contact us.